tidepool-org/dfaker/developer_documentation.md

 ###Generating boluses

 - To create bolus events, the `generate_boluses()` function in `bolus.py` is called.
 It takes `solution` (generated earlier, refer to table above), `start_time`, `zonename`, and `zone_offset`, and filters to keep significant carb events (carb values > 10 grams).
-- After removing most bolus events that occur in the nighttime (because people rarely eat in the middle of the night), cleaning up clusters of boluses that are unrealistically close to each other, and randomly sorting bolus events into regular bolus events or bolus events accompanied by a wizard event, the `generate_boluses()` function returns numpy lists for carb events and timesteps for both wizard and bolus events (which will be used later to generate these datatypes).
+- After removing most bolus events that occur in the nighttime (because people rarely eat in the middle of the night), cleaning up clusters of boluses that are unrealistically close to each other, and randomly sorting bolus events into regular bolus events or bolus events accompanied by a wizard event, the `generate_boluses()` function returns NumPy lists for carb events and timesteps for both wizard and bolus events (which will be used later to generate these datatypes).

 ###Adding Datatypes to dfaker

 - The first datatype added to dfaker is always the `settings` type.
 This helps access settings more easily at other points in the code if necessary, because settings will always be the zeroth element in dfaker.
 - Next is basal data.
 Basal data is generated according to the `basalSchedules` entry generated in the `settings` datatype.
-    + A call to basal returns a list of dictionaries representing all basal events as well as a `pump_suspended` list
+    + A call to basal returns a list of objects representing all basal events as well as a `pump_suspended` list
         - `pump_suspended` is a list of lists.
 Each inner list contains a start and an end timestemp during which the pump was suspended.
 This data is used later to remove bolus or wizard events during suspension period.
     + Three types of basal entries could take place:
         - `scheduled_basal` - regular basal according to settings schedule.